 The following daemons are currently available:

-The run queue daemon is responsible for launching queued runs, taking into account any limits and prioritization rules you've set on your instance.
-You can enable this daemon by setting the run coordinator on your instance to |
+|Run queue daemon||Launches queued runs, taking into account any limits and prioritization rules set on your instance||Setting the run coordinator on your instance to |

-To check the status of your
+To check the status of the

 dagster-daemon process for errors.